Skip to content

 Building the Future of Photonics: An Interview with Dr. Bárbara Buades of MEETOPTICS

-t Andover Corporation, we’re always inspired by innovators who are reshaping the future of photonics.
-We recently had the chance to sit down with Dr. Bárbara Buades, CEO and co-founder of MEETOPTICS, to discuss her journey in science and entrepreneurship and the challenges of bringing a disruptive photonics platform to life.
+At Andover Corporation, we’re inspired by innovators reshaping the future of photonics.
+We recently sat down with Dr. Bárbara Buades, CEO and co-founder of MEETOPTICS, to discuss her journey in science and entrepreneurship—and the challenges of bringing a disruptive photonics platform to life.

 Biggest Hurdles in Building MEETOPTICS